vladcirlugea10/scanIT/README-EN.md

 3️⃣ **Start the Development Server**
   - `npx expo start` – frontend
   - `npm run dev` – backend
-  - `python paddleOCR.py` – for OCR processing
+  - `python paddleOCR.py` – for OCR processing with easyOCR and translation with Libretranslate

 ## 📸 Usage
 - **Choose a Mode**: Select either "Barcode" or "Photo" mode.